Spy-Dip14/IoT-Weather-Station/README.md

 # IoT-Weather-Station
-------Smart Weather Monitoring at Home
+------Smart Weather Monitoring from anywhere around the Globe